 Astacidae: Giant Tasmanian crayfish (A. gouldi),

 All species of crayfish found in the eastern United States belongs to Cambaridae, the largest family of crayfishes.

 |Crayfish.
 Photo credit: Andy Reago.|

-Crawfish has similar external features as lobsters but in smaller version.
-This crustacean, like all arthropods, is a decapods (one pair claw and four pairs of legs) and have an encasing exoskeleton made out of the structural polysaccharide "chitin."
-Claws functions as tools for defense, food gathering, and burrowing.
+Crawfish has similar external features as lobsters but in a smaller version.
+This crustacean, like all arthropods, is a decapod (one pair claw and four pairs of legs) and has an encasing exoskeleton made out of the structural polysaccharide "chitin."
+Claws function as tools for defense, food gathering, and burrowing.
 Their four pairs of walking legs assist them in rapid movement across the bottom substrates of their aquatic habitats.

 Crawfish are well adapted to the cyclical low-water dry conditions and high-water flood conditions common to their natural habitats.
 The female lays eggs in its second year of life to raise many juveniles in the burrow.
 Their lifespan is about 2-3 years; however, giant Tasmanian crayfish (A. gouldi) can live for many decades.

 live in a wide variety of habitats, including lakes, ponds, rivers, streams, springs, and swamps.
 They spend most of their time in burrows to escape from predators, to spawn, and during adverse conditions such as drought.